 Accessing ABDR

-If you are already a user of ABDR, simply click the BloodPortal Login link at the top of this page and then select ABDR once you are logged into the BloodPortal.
+If you are already a user of ABDR, simply click the BloodPortal Login link at the top right hand side of this page and select ABDR once you are logged in.

 If you are being treated through a haemophilia treatment centre and wish to view your record in ABDR, you should discuss this with your treating clinician.